Joaquín Torres-García: 1920

-He had a solo exhibition at the Galerie Zak in December 1928, and was part of a group exhibition at the Galerie des Editions Bonaparte with John Graham, Kakabadze, Tutundjian, and Vantongerloo in August 1929.
+He had a solo exhibition at the Galerie Zak in December 1928 and was part of a group exhibition at the Galerie des Editions Bonaparte with John Graham, Kakabadze, Tutundjian, and Vantongerloo in August 1929.
 Torres-García then had another solo exhibition at the Galerie Carmine.

-As a correspondent for the Catalan literary magazine Mirador he wrote a series of articles on painters, including an interview with Georges Braque.
-"But if Mondrian wanted to explore modernity by a single path, he (Torres-García) wanted to get to the bottom by two paths at the same time, starting from reason but not avoiding intuition".
+As a correspondent for the Catalan literary magazine Mirador, he wrote a series of articles on painters, including an interview with Georges Braque.

 1930

 Joaquín Torres-García, "Constructive" Oil on canvas, 65 x 54 cm.
 Collection Patricia Phelps de Cisneros.